Connect with others who understand.

 Powered By

-• Breast cancer sometimes comes back, even if it can no longer be detected after you complete treatment.
+• Breast cancer can sometimes recur (come back), even after it is no longer detectable following treatment.

-• Details about your type of breast cancer, such as estrogen receptor (ER) status, can influence if and when you might have a recurrence.
+• Details about your breast cancer type, such as estrogen receptor (ER) status, can influence the likelihood and timing of recurrence.

-• HER2-positive breast cancer, triple-negative breast cancer (TNBC), and inflammatory breast cancer (IBC) have higher recurrence rates than other types.
+• Human epidermal growth factor receptor 2 (HER2)-positive breast cancer, triple-negative breast cancer (TNBC), and inflammatory breast cancer (IBC) have higher recurrence rates than other types.

 After you complete breast cancer treatment, your doctor will monitor you closely to make sure your cancer doesn’t come back.
-Almost 30 percent of people with breast cancer experience a recurrence in the first five years after treatment.
-If breast cancer comes back after treatment, it’s called recurrent breast cancer.
+Breast cancer that comes back after treatment is called “recurrent breast cancer.”

 Your health history, which treatment you receive, and the type of breast cancer you have will influence your risk of breast cancer recurrence.
-Read on to learn about steps you can take to help lower your risk for recurrence and to help catch cancer early if it does recur.
+Read on to learn about steps you can take to lower your risk of recurrence and to help catch cancer early if it does recur.

 What Is Recurrent Breast Cancer?

-If you develop cancer, your doctor will run tests to see if it is the same type of cancer or a different type.
-Cancer found in other parts of the body, or even in the other breast, is called second cancer, not a recurrence.
-Even if you have had a mastectomy, it’s still possible to develop recurrent breast cancer.
+If cancer does reappear after successful breast cancer treatment, your doctor will run tests to determine whether it’s the same type of cancer or a new one.
+Cancer that appears in other parts of the body or the opposite breast is considered a second cancer, not a recurrence.
+Even after a mastectomy, breast cancer can still return.

 There are three different types of breast cancer recurrence:

-• Local recurrence — Cancer that comes back in the same breast or in the surgery scar with no signs that cancer has spread outside the breast
+• Local recurrence — This occurs when cancer returns in the same breast or near the original surgery scar, without any signs that it has spread beyond the breast.

-• Distant recurrence — Cancer that comes back in a different part of the body than where it started, like the liver, bones, or brain
+• Distant recurrence — This type happens when cancer returns in a different part of the body, such as the liver, bones, or brain, far from the original site.

 Why Does Breast Cancer Recur?